saidsabri010/AFP-2-2021/Documents/FunctionalSpecification.md

 which were present in the previous procedure of airline reservation.The software should be, error controlled both logically as well as in syntactic manner.

+## Script
+User can input locations then the application will show the ticket information for all available airline company then User would like to check every ticket information and choose a good ticket,simply click book button user can also reset the locations have inputed to check informations for other airlines

 ## UI Plan

 The interface will be a not so complicated one, a simple login screen and logout and sign up and a dashboard that will have buttons such as; search, etc.and some labels and checklists such as : adult,child,find cheapest flight.